anisul-Islam/c-sharp-documentation/README.md

 ### 8. Element with `First`, `Last`, `ElementAt` and `Except`

-Certainly!
-These LINQ methods are used to retrieve elements from a collection based on specific criteria or positions:
+These LINQ methods are used to retrieve elements from a collection based on specific criteria or positions.
+However, it's important to note that `First` and `Last` methods throw an exception if no element satisfies the condition, while `ElementAt` returns the default value for the element type if the index is out of range.

 #### 1. First